janpeuker/awesome-tech-roles/README.md

 - [The roaring twenties](https://twitter.com/josephmoon_ai/status/1486133352608382977?s=21) - Twitter thread on modern data analysis tools and how they helped data scientists and analysts step out in the limelight.

 #### Data Engineer
-Similar to: Machine Learning Engineer, Analytics Engineer, Business Intelligence (Intel) Engineer
+Similar to: Machine Learning Engineer, AI Engineer, Analytics Engineer, Business Intelligence (Intel) Engineer

 See also: Data Analyst, Software Engineer (SWE), Integration Engineer